The Manual Compliance Approach: What It Actually Involves

 EmployArmor Risk Mitigation

-- Consistent disclosures: Templates applied uniformly across all job postings
+- Consistent disclosures: Templates applied uniformly across all job postings and ATS

 - Deadline tracking: 90-day advance notice before audits due; impossible to miss